e2eSolutionArchitect/terraform/best-practices/readme.md

 - While creating module definition , expose outputs so you can use them in your main project
 - In case of creating tf project please expose required outputs
 - Please don't share the output details publicly.
-It may contains confidential details of infrastructure
+It may contain confidential details of infrastructure

 ## 10. Format code